underscoreio/essential-scala/src/pages/intro/compound.md

 <div class="solution">
 The expressions have the same result type and return value.
 However, they arrive at their results in very different ways.

-It is important to note that, because neither expression has any side-effects, they are interchangeable from a user's point of view.
+As neither expression has any side-effects, they are interchangeable from a user's point of view.
 Anywhere you can write `1 + 2 + 3` you can also write `6`.
+This is known as the **substitution model of evaluation**, although you may remember the principle from simplifying algebraic formulae at school.

-**TODO: Talk about substitution.**
+As programmers, we must develop a mental model of how our code operates.
+In the absence of side-effects, the substitution model always works.
+If we know the types and values of each component of an expression, we know the type and value of the expression as a whole.
+In functional programming, we aim to avoid side-effects for this reason: it makes our programs very easy to reason about.
 </div>